Cite This Page

 Okay, so that covers Manifest Destiny and gay liberation.
 But didn't we say something about the Soviet Union?
-And, also, isn't this about the Pet Shop Boys version from the 1990s, not the Village People's 1970s antics
+And, also, isn't this about the Pet Shop Boys version from the 1990s, not the Village People's 1970s antics?
+Yes, and yes.

 In 1992, Derek Jarman, a British film director who was diagnosed with HIV and became an outspoken activist for HIV/AIDS victims, asked the Pet Shop Boys to play an AIDS charity event.
 Tennant and Lowe were seeking a cover song to do at the show, and Chris Lowe picked out the little-known 1979 Village People single "Go West."

 "He played it to me and I said, 'this is ghastly,'" says Neil Tennant.
 "I thought it was ghastly beyond belief.
 Awful.
 Anyway, Chris just carried on regardless…Then Chris enticed me into it by pointing out that it was the same chord change as Pachelbel's Canon.
 And that indeed worked."
 Thus, despite the lead singer's contempt for the Village People (Tennant also professes a dislike for country music and all of rock n' roll), they went ahead with the cover.

 "I thought it would be a good song to play at a Derek Jarman event – a song about an idealistic gay utopia," says Lowe.
 "I knew that the way Neil would sing it would make it sound hopeless—you've got these inspiring lyrics but it sounds like it is never going to be achieved.
 And that fitted what had happened.
 When the Village People sung about a gay utopia it seemed for real, but looking back in hindsight it wasn't the utopia they all thought it would be."